tyrahc1/tyrahc1.github.io/Trees in Baltimore/README.md

 # Finding A Relationship Between Trees and Other Census Data in Baltimore City
-This map was created in R Studio and is representative of the number of trees planted and neighborhoods.
+This map was created in R Studio and is representative of the number of trees planted and neighborhoods within Baltimore City.

 # Data
 The data used for this was provided by a given [geojson file](Trees in Baltimore/data) from class about trees in Baltimore City and the get_acs function in R.